This article will discuss the following topics:

 - What is Frontotemporal Dementia (FTD)?

-- Alzheimer’s and types of Frontotemporal Dementia
+- Symptoms of Frontotemporal Dementia

-- Symptoms of frontotemporal Dementia
+- Types of Frontotemporal Dementia

 - Causes of Frontotemporal Dementia

 - Key Differences Between FTD and Alzheimer’s Disease (AD)

 - Diagnosis of Frontotemporal Dementia

 - Final Thoughts

 Frontotemporal dementia is a group of related conditions resulting from the progressive degeneration of the frontal and temporal lobes of the brain.
 This disease is most commonly referred to as frontotemporal dementia (FTD), fronto-temporal lobar degeneration (FTLD), or Pick’s Disease.
 Damage in the frontal and temporal areas of the brain causes impairment and changes in personality, behavior, language, and muscle or motor function.
 Symptoms vary across individuals based on the parts of the brain that are affected and the stage of their disease progression.
 This variability can cause FTD to be misdiagnosed as a psychiatric problem or another form of dementia like Alzheimer’s disease.

 FTD usually occurs in middle age (mid-40s to early-60s), and causes a steady, gradual decline in the ability to complete Activities of Daily Living (ADLs).
 ADL’s are often seen as markers of older adults’ ability to continue to live at home and maintain independence, and they include tasks like eating, bathing, dressing, and toileting.
 Thus, a decline in ability to perform ADL’s reflects a decline in functioning and a growing need for care.